ibexa/documentation-developer/docs/content_management/url_management/url_management.md

     had the same name in multiple languages.
     For more information, see [the Jira ticket](https://issues.ibexa.co/browse/EZP-31818).

-URL aliases are not SiteAccess-aware.
+URL aliases aren't SiteAccess-aware.
 When creating an alias, you can select a SiteAccess to base it on.
 If the SiteAccess root path (configured in `content.tree_root.location_id`) is different than the default, the prefix path that results from the configured content root is prepended to the final alias path.